 If investors are purchasing Notes at a discount, such prospective investors should consider the risk that if principal payments on the Reference Obligations in the related Loan Group occur at a rate slower than such prospective investors expected, such prospective investors' yield will be lower than expected.
 If prospective investors are purchasing Notes at a premium, such prospective investors should consider the risk that if principal payments on the Reference Obligations in the related Loan Group occur at a rate faster than such investors expected, such prospective investors' yield will be lower than expected and such investors may not even recover their investment in the Notes.
 Notwithstanding the price an investor paid for the Notes, if principal payments on the Reference Obligations in the related Loan Group are faster than expected, then, depending on then-prevailing economic conditions and interest rates, an investor may be unable to reinvest those funds at a yield that is equal to or greater than the yield on the related Notes.
-By contrast, if principal payments on the Reference Obligations in the related Loan Group are slower than expected and the yield on the related Notes is lower than comparable investments available when an investor expected to, but did not, receive principal, an investor will be at a disadvantage by not having as much principal available to reinvest at that time.
+By contrast, if principal payments on the Reference Obligations in the related notes.

+investments available when an investor expected to, but did not, receive principal, an investor will be at a disadvantage by not having as much principal available to reinvest at that time.